Ryan-Adams57/JAMF_Enrollment_Guide/README.md

 # JAMF_Enrollment_Guide

-Step-by-Step Guide for Safeguard Jamf Enrollment on macOS.
+Step by Step Guide for JAMF Enrollment on macOS.